ftrackhq/ftrack-connect-spark-adobe/doc/using/quick_review.rst

 From the review page collaborators will be able to reivew what you've shared, add feedback by drawing annotations or writing notes.
-When feedback has been added notifications, are sent out via email to all collaborators to make sure nothing is missed.
+When feedback has been added notifications are sent out via email to all collaborators to make sure nothing is missed.